timothyportnoff/rpg/README.md

 - Engage in battles with monsters and interact with heroes you encounter along the way.
 - Stay alive and see if you can solve all the puzzles!

+## Credit

+Antonio Lara (Skeletonman59) was my partner for this project.
+[You can find his GitHub here.](https://github.com/Skeletonman59)

 ## License

 This project is licensed under the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.en.html).